fltk-rs/fltk-rs/README.md

 Different frame types which can be used with many different widgets such as Frame, Button widgets, In/Output widgets...etc.

+More interesting examples can be found in the fltk-rs-demos [repo](https://github.com/MoAlyousef/fltk-rs-demos).

 ## Currently implemented types:

 ### Image types: